Frequently Asked Questions

-Students who are interested in enrolling in the Southeastern Promise and require developmental courses should enroll in the Summer 2017 semester to complete the developmental requirements.
-Hours earned in developmental courses are not counted in the 30 hour completion requirement.
+Students who are interested in enrolling in the Southeastern Promise and require developmental courses should enroll in the Summer 2019 semester to complete the developmental requirements.
+Hours earned in developmental courses are not counted in the 30 hour completion requirement per academic year.

-Do all of my hours have to be completed through Southeastern?
+Do all course hours have to be completed through Southeastern?

-Courses taken at other universities can apply per the requirements of the Promise as long as the student maintains continuous full time enrollment at Southeastern during the Fall and Spring semesters.
+Courses taken at other universities can apply per the requirements of the Promise as long as the student enrolls at Southeastern as a beginning freshman and maintains continuous full time enrollment at Southeastern during the Fall and Spring semesters.

 What fees are covered by the Southeastern Promise?

-Can current students enroll in the Southeastern Promise?
+Are current students eligible to enroll in the Southeastern Promise?

 Are transfer students eligible to enroll in the Southeastern Promise?